ark-aces/aces-deployment/README.md

 3. Create an Ansible playbook for your desired configuration by composing the provided roles with your custom parameters

 4. Run your playbook with `ansbile-playbook`, providing your Ansible inventory and ssh key.
-If using defaults, your user will be 'ubuntu'
+If using defaults, your user will be 'ubuntu'.
+Use the .pem file provided by AWS or any other provider you used.

     ```
     ansible-playbook -u {{user}} --private-key={{private_key_file}} \